 Contact tracing is an important part of the clinical management of patients diagnosed with STls.
 For most STls and blood-borne infections, primary care providers, such as general practitioners, are best placed to assist patients in undertaking contact tracing.
 GPs or the Primary Care Provider have a legal responsibility to ensure contact tracing takes place.

-Contact tracing has not only public health benefits but also health benefits for the individual with the infection and their partners.
-Contact tracing can prevent reinfection of the index patient.
-It can identify contacts who may benefit from medical treatment before they become symptomatic.
+Contact tracing not only has public health benefits but also has health benefits for the individual with the infection and their partners.
+Contact tracing can prevent reinfection of the index patient which is particularly important for infections like chlamydia where reinfection increases the risk of reproductive complications in females.

 In most cases, contact tracing can be undertaken by the index patient (patient referral), with health care provider assistance as an alternative option (provider referral).
-This needn't be a complex or time-consuming exercise - generally it simply involves a discussion between health care provider and the patient.
+This needn't be a complex or time-consuming exercise - generally it simply involves a discussion between the health care provider and the patient.